Eco-driving Incentive Mechanisms for Mitigating Emissions in Urban Transportation: Model of Eco-Driving Incentive Mechanism

-$\lrcorner$ \end{define}
+\end{define}

 The above inequality \eqref{eq:IR-def} relates to the compliance of drivers with the EDIM's recommendation $f(\theta)$.
-In the eco-driving setting, the EDIM incentivizes drivers to choose their eco-driving levels at least as high as the recommended levels.
+In the eco-driving setting, the EDIM incentivizes drivers to select eco-driving levels at least as high as the recommended ones.
 That is, for every $\theta_i\in\Theta_i$, an obedient mechanism $(f,u)$ ensures that it is in the best interest of each driver~$i$ to comply with the recommended eco-driving level $f_i(\theta)\in A_i$, i.e., it is optimal for $i$ to choose her eco-driving level $a_i\geq f_i(\theta)$, given that all other drivers also comply minimally, i.e., $a_{-i}=f_{-i}(\theta)$.
-This notion of obedience is similar to a Nash equilibrium of an EDG, where one has that, given all other drivers choose the recommended eco-driving level $a_{-i}=f_{-i}(\theta)$, it is in the best interest of driver~$i$ to also choose $a_i=f_i(\theta)$.
+This notion of obedience is `ex-post' in nature, like Nash equilibrium, where one has that, given all other drivers choose the minimal recommended eco-driving level $a_{-i}=f_{-i}(\theta)$, it is in the best interest of driver~$i$ also to choose $a_i\geq f_i(\theta)$.